 No motion shall be entertained or debated until stated by the speaker.
 (House Rule 46.)
-After a motion is stated by the speaker, or a

 After a motion is stated by the speaker, or a bill, memorial or resolution is read by the clerk, it is in possession of the house, but may be withdrawn by consent of the house, before decision of the house.
 (House Rule 54.)